 Food at Ganas is plentiful and varied enough to suit most people, from meat eaters to vegans.
 Dinner is served in our main dining room Tuesday through Saturday and leftovers are available 24/7.
 Additionally, everyone has access to stocked kitchens where people can prepare their own meals and snacks.
 During the pandemic we continue to serve dinner while maintaining social distancing, mask protocols, and hand washing.

 Dinner Discussions.
 Evenings in the dining room are unstructured.
 Because of the need to socially distance, seating at dinner is limited, and we encourage people to eat outside if the weather permits, or take their plates to their rooms.
-Any larger group discussions are being held virtually for the time being.

 Small Group Activities.
 We have several living rooms which are used for meetings, gatherings, discussions of various types, dancing, exercise, computer use, listening to or making music, TV or movie watching, eating or just hanging out.

 Large Group Activities.
 Anyone can organize most anything, with a bit of communication and responsibility-taking for set-up and clean up.
 We have dances, talent shows, potlucks and parties.
 Some people organize outings and trips, barbeques and play readings.
 Birthdays are often celebrated with a brunch on the weekend, with the birthday person selecting activities for the group to enjoy together.

 A rather unusual social and political structure has evolved, probably because of our desire to create as many lifestyle options as possible.
 We have several different, but complementary, populations at Ganas.
 The first, called the core group, currently consists of nine people — five men and four women — who function as the community's management team.
 They pool their time, talents, and material things.
 They're also committed to working through problems that arise between them.
 This group is open to new members, but because of the demands made on core group people's time and resources, few people opt to join.